Welcome to the most complete guide to going solar in 2022.

 Non-renewable energy, otherwise known as finite, includes any form of energy that is derived from sources that were formed in the earth billions of years ago.
 Which means we have to keep digging deeper and deeper into the earth to find more.

-Ever-expanding electrical networks, increased demand on outdated grids, more pull of electricity required to power homes, appliances and cars — our demand for energy in the coming years is only going to intensify.
+Ever-expanding electrical networks, increased demand on outdated grids, more pull of electricity required to power homes, appliances and cars — our demand for energy in the coming years is only going to intensify and become more unstable.

 And the share of available fossil fuels will continue to decline.

-It’s also a well-known fact at this point that clean renewable energies like solar and wind are better for our planet as well as the future generations who will need enough energy to power the civilizations of their own.
+It’s also a well-known fact at this point that clean renewable energies like solar and wind are better for our planet.
+The future generations who will need enough energy to power the civilizations of their own.

 If we don’t curb our use of non-renewable sources soon, there will be none left for generations, not so far into the future.